-An on-going collaboration between a graphic design researcher, Gill Brown, and the Centre for Neuroimaging Sciences at King’s College London, instigated by Dr Mattia Veronese.
-The collaboration started in May 2017 and will last for one year.
+This website documents a collaboration between a graphic design researcher, Dr Gill Brown, and the Centre for Neuroimaging Sciences at King’s College London, instigated by Dr Mattia Veronese.
+The collaboration involves both visual communication Projects and graphic design Workshops.